 CROSSVILLE, TENNESSEE -- Working away from home.
 Placed vehicle in for service due to severe braking conditions.
 When standing on brakes at 60 mph, pulled violently to the left into oncoming traffic.
 At 10 - 20 mph sounded like the front brakes were falling apart.
 After 1 week in shop [replaced all 4 tires brake systems, leafs and checked hoses] told me they were as far as they could go without a factory rep on site and that could take 2 - 3 months.

-Met with Owner: agreed vehicle not per Ford spec and was unsafe but they could not fix it.
-Requested refund or replacement per TN lemon law...advised dealership too small to absorb truck.
-Contacted Ford Cust Service...they contacted the Owner and directed them to "exhaust all efforts to repair this safety hazard."
-Met with Owner again...advised that they had officially "exhaused their efforts."
-Best recommendation...go to Knoxville or Nashville and make the best trade I could.
-Asked if she would consider trading...NO.
+Met with owner.
+Agreed vehicle not per Ford spec and was unsafe but they could not fix it.
+Requested refund or replacement per TN lemon law.
+Advised dealership too small to absorb truck.
+Contacted Ford Cust Service.
+They contacted the owner and directed them to "exhaust all efforts to repair this safety hazard."
+Met with owner again.
+Advised that they had officially "exhausted their efforts."

 This vehicle is barely safe to drive to / from work.
 However, is not safe to pull any type of load which is what I purchased it for.
 Now I can't even tow my 40' 5th wheel to the next job or maybe no job at all if I can't get there.
+Unsatisfied customer.